Top image photo credit: @drjswatts

 Baby it’s cold outside

 Cozy up by a fireplace and have a warm drink or hearty meal at one of our notable taverns like historic G.W.
 Tavern or the White Horse Country Pub, both are destinations in their own right.
-Or snuggle up with a book from the beloved Hickory Stick Bookshop or explore the stacks at the Gunn Memorial Library.
+Then snuggle up with a book from the beloved Hickory Stick Bookshop or explore the stacks at the Gunn Memorial Library.
 When it’s time to come in from the cold, nothing beats Washington’s romantic Bed & Breakfast Inns and the legendary Mayflower Inn & Spa.
 What a great way to celebrate Valentine’s Day!